thinktandem/thinktandem.io/src/content/articles/handling-dynamic-routes-in-drupal-8.md

 Conclusion
 ----------

 Doing things the Drupal 8 way can sometimes be a little more arduous.
 However, there are several reasons why this is happening.
-In the not so distant future I see Drupal as a powerful decoupled backend.
-We will be able to plugin any front end device or front end language easily.
+In the not so distant future I see Drupal as a powerful, decoupled backend.
+We will be able to plug in any front-end device or front-end language easily.
 By injecting our dynamic route properly, we can make that reality happen.